The Graduate Program in Electrical and Computer Engineering (ECE) at the University of Massachusetts Amherst

 offers both M.S. and Ph.D. degrees.
 Students may pursue their M.S. degree either through a full-residency

-program in Amherst or through the Field Degree, dual campus option at both UMass Amherst campus and abroad in Shanghai, China.
+program in Amherst or through the Live, 1+1, or 3+1+1 options at both UMass Amherst campus and Global Study Centers overseas.
 Students who pursue these degrees are usually involved in ongoing research projects with ECE faculty.

 The faculty work collaboratively to have an impact on the grand challenges of engineering.
 They have won